MP Taverna, Kefi, FISHTAG, The Hall at MP

 The opening of his next venture Onera on Manhattan’s Upper West Side allowed Psilakis to realize a longtime dream and return to the cuisine that first ignited his passion for cooking.
 The unique upscale Greek-inspired cuisine he served at Onera earned him a reputation as a rising culinary star.

 In 2006 he joined restaurateur Donatella Arpaia to open Dona restaurant, where he served First Generation cuisine—food that blended their modern American experiences with the cuisines of their parents’ Mediterranean homelands of Italy and Greece.
 The restaurant received two stars from The New York Times and was named one of Esquire’s Best New Restaurants in 2006.

-Psilakis opened the first of four MP Taverna restaurants, his modern interpretation of a traditional Greek tavern, in May 2011 in Roslyn, NY followed by a second location in Irvington, NY a year later.
+Psilakis opened the first of four MP Taverna restaurants in May 2011 in Roslyn, NY followed by a second location in Irvington, NY a year later.
 In April 2013 he opened the third restaurant in the historic Hellenic epicenter of Astoria, Queens and in May 2015 he took the brand on the L train with an expansive MP Taverna landing in Williamsburg, two blocks from McCarren Park.
 At this location he also branched out into the live music scene with the opening of The Hall at MP, a 5,000 square foot live music and event space next door to MP Taverna.

 Psilakis was the Co-Executive Producer and Co-Star of BBC AMERICA’s original adventure cooking competition series, No Kitchen required, which premiered in April 2012.
 The show followed three chefs as they were dropped into the most exotic and remote places on Earth.